 Their debut CD, which has been played by college radio stations across Canada, was praised by the Calgary Herald as being “an unabashedly odd and joyously weird, slightly askew pop record.”

-The Fragments have headlined at a number of bars across Calgary, including The Ironwood, Broken City, Wine-Oh’s, The Ship & Anchor Pub, and The Hub at Mount Royal University.
+The Fragments have headlined at a number of venues across Calgary, including The Ironwood, Broken City, Wine-Oh’s, The Ship & Anchor Pub, Gravity, and The Hub at Mount Royal University.
 They were also pleased to be a featured performer at a So Far Sounds: Calgary event.

 The fall of 2014 saw the release of their follow-up CD, which was reviewed by BeatRoute magazine: “most of the tracks on Stone Boat will creep their way into your daily humming routine at some point or another.
 These melodies beg to be hummed.”

 The Fragments recorded their third album, Night Gardening, on a vintage reel-to-reel machine, called the Stephens 821B.
 It was a record packed with delicious pop weirdness, tied together with the rich, warm sound of analog tape.